Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 Guided vs Self-Drive

-Guided tours handle logistics, include a knowledgeable local guide, and often access spots like Paronella Park with priority entry and included lunch.
-Self-driving offers more flexibility and the ability to linger at spots you love.
-Both approaches work well.
+Guided tours handle logistics, include a knowledgeable local guide and often include priority entry and lunch at Paronella Park.
+Self-driving offers more flexibility and the ability to linger.
+Both approaches work well — the choice depends on your travel style.

 Swimming Safety